aycrown1/alx-low_level_programming/README.md

 * C FILE ( INPUTS AND OUTPUTS).

-All this project where use in creating the `C PRINTF FUNTION`  and ` SIMPLE SHELL IN C`
+All this concepts where use in creating the `C PRINTF FUNTION`  and ` SIMPLE SHELL IN C`

 ## Author